1.1 Sphereglow transprency this may be substituted but i find this works best.

 1.2 MBAcloudshader or an appropriate texture for smoke and fire.
 Available through download from here.
-MBAcloudmarble
+(Dead Link)

 1.3 For the column any particle generator will do or python script.
 (Note) Ive include a python script that makes an ok column.